Theme

 This project fits in the ecosystem layer rather than the model or agent-product layer.
 It is more relevant to readers comparing development workflows, coding-agent process design, and project structure than to readers looking for a single end-user AI app.

-Based on the official repository, what readers may want to notice is the way Spec Kit ties specification-writing, CLI setup, templates, and agent integrations into one workflow system instead of treating them as separate concerns.
+The repository is useful for checking the way Spec Kit ties specification-writing, CLI setup, templates, and agent integrations into one workflow system instead of treating them as separate concerns.

 Before using